Interstellar-code/taskheromd/README.md

 The task template includes:

 - **Task ID and Title**: Unique identifier and descriptive name
-- **Metadata**: Created date, due date, priority, status, assignee, sequence, tags
+- **Metadata**: Created date, due date, priority, status, assignee, task type, sequence, tags
 - **Overview**: Brief description of the task and its purpose
 - **Implementation Status**: Table showing progress of individual steps
 - **Detailed Description**: Comprehensive explanation of the task
 - **Acceptance Criteria**: Specific requirements that must be met
 - **Implementation Steps**: Detailed breakdown of how to complete the task
-- **Subtasks Checklist**: Hierarchical checklist for tracking granular subtasks and action items
 - **Dependencies**: Other tasks that this task depends on
-- **Testing Strategy**: How the implementation will be tested
+- **Testing Strategy**: How the implementation will be tested (automated tests only)
 - **Technical Considerations**: Any technical details or challenges
 - **Database Changes**: If applicable, any database schema changes required
 - **Time Tracking**: Estimated and actual hours